 With the Pixel 2 XL you get a big 6-inch Quad-HD display, dual front-facing speakers, the latest Android 9 Pie software and pretty excellent battery life.
 It’s as well-rounded as it gets.
 In fact, some might say it’s even better than the 3 XL.
 The only main feature you’ll miss is wireless charging, which is only a novelty and convenience at this point.

-All said and done, the Pixel 3 and Pixel 3 XL are excellent phones with some amazing camera features and the latest version of Android.
-There’s tons of love, but again, they aren’t for everyone.
+All said and done, the Pixel 3 and Pixel 3 XL are excellent phones with some amazing camera features and more.
+Owners absolutely love them, even if they’re not for everyone.
 If you’re not convinced, one of these phones on our list surely has everything you want.
-If not, consider other viable alternatives from Huawei, Pocofone, or even the LG V40.
-Heck, the V40 has five cameras, super loud speakers, and is a fine choice too.
+If not, consider other viable alternatives from Huawei, Pocofone, or even the LG G8.
+Heck, the LG V40 has five cameras, super loudspeakers, and is a fine choice too.